I love installing new software on my laptop to try out the latest applications and chances are you too Isn’t it?

 - Type regedit and press enter to launch Registry Editor

-- Now in registry editor open File Menu and select export
+- Now in the registry editor open File Menu and select export

 - Save the Exported file somewhere safe

-Now you have backed up Registry in any case if something bad happens you can restore your registry by selecting import from Registry Editors file menu.
+Now you have backed up the Registry in any case if something bad happens you can restore your registry by selecting import from the Registry Editors file menu.

 Cleanup Context Menu

-All thease settings are saved in Registry, you can always go to Registry Editor and edit the values, real question is this process will be time consuming and we also don’t know everylocation of every context menu.
+All these settings are saved in Registry, you can always go to Registry Editor and edit the values, real question is whether this process will be time-consuming and we also don’t know every location of every context menu.

 So here I am going to use some useful windows utilities that will make things easier for you to do.

-Here are two small utilities completely free which will take care of the background part and you don’t need to open any registry editor or complex steps.
+Here are two small utilities that are completely free, which will take care of the background part and you don’t need to open any registry editor or complex steps.

-ShellMenuView is made by NirSoft famous for making useful windows utilites, after downloading the utility extract it and run to start using it.
+ShellMenuView is made by NirSoft, visit the site and download ShellMenuView after downloading the utility extract it and run it to start using it.

 ShellExView will show all the Extensions installed into the system by Operating System and all other third party software in one view, ShellExView shows the context menu items that are dynamic means these are context menu that always depends on what file type and directory right-click is made like an image, archive file, video or a directory.

-ShellExView gives you a long list of items that are shell extension while we are only interested in Context Menu Items,
+ShellExView gives you a long list of items that are shell extensions while we are only interested in Context Menu Items,

-File Explorer restart required after enabling and disabling any context menu or other items from the list or you can simply restart your system.
+File Explorer restarts are required after enabling and disabling any context menu or other items from the list or you can simply restart your system.

 What to Disable

-Here are few things you can disable using the above mentiond utilities
+Here are a few things you can disable using the above-mentiond utilities

 - Edit with Paint 3D (using ShellMenuView)